madhurichitha/FUTURE_PE_01/README.md

 **Target Audience:** Customers looking for high-quality beauty and grooming services
 **Brand Style:** Elegant, modern, minimal, and premium

+---

 ## 3. Project Objective

-The goal is to create AI-generated website content that can be used by a local salon to attract customers and encourage them to book services.
+The goal is to create AI-generated website content that can be used by a local salon to attract customers and encourage them to explore and book services.

 The generated content includes: